Questions and answers: Blood and Plasma Donation

-In line with the Public Health Agency of Canada’s guidelines on mass gatherings during COVID-19 global outbreak, we suspended all stem cell swabbing events across the country to minimize the amount of time individuals spend in large crowds or in crowded spaces in order to reduce the transmission of COVID-19.
+In line with the Public Health Agency of Canada’s guidelines on mass gatherings during the COVID-19 pandemic, we suspended all stem cell swabbing events across the country to minimize the amount of time individuals spend in large crowds or in crowded spaces in order to reduce the transmission of COVID-19.
 It also is consistent with the public health measures being implemented by many of the provinces.
-We are encouraging the public to register online and get their swab kit delivered in the mail.
+We are encouraging the public to join the registry from the convenience of their home by registering online at blood.ca/stemcells to receive a swab kit delivered to their home by mail.

 Your decision to join our registry is essential to protect our most vulnerable community members.
 At the same time, we care about the health of our registrants, patients, employees and volunteers.
 Only healthy people are eligible to donate stem cells.

-Canadian Blood Services will continue to evaluate the latest evidence and work closely with provincial/territorial partners, the Public Health Agency of Canada, Health Canada, Héma-Quebec, international blood agencies and the World Health Organization to prepare for and address the COVID-19 situation.
+Canadian Blood Services will continue to evaluate the latest evidence and work closely with provincial/territorial partners, the Public Health Agency of Canada, Health Canada, Héma-Quebec, international blood agencies and the World Health Organization to ensure the safety of everyone during the pandemic.